 There are a lot of myths and misunderstandings about Social Security benefits.
 One of the most important things to understand is that every case is different.
 I am attorney Gary Jones, and at The Law Center for Social Security Disability, I encourage you to avoid comparing your case with someone else's.
 Instead, focus on your case.
 Better yet, let me focus on it for you.
-With 23-plus years of experience, I know how to move claims forward quickly and successfully.
+With 25 years of experience, I know how to move claims forward quickly and successfully.

 When you meet with me for a free consultation, I will be happy to answer any questions you may have.
 I will take the time to dispel any myths that you may have heard about the Social Security system and process.
 Some of those myths may include: